RobertoBochet/dino-game/README.md

 - `stand_up`        to stand up
 - `start_running`   to start to run
 - `reset`           to reset the game
+- `stop`            to close the window and free resources

 ```python
 if the_cake_is_ready():